gazollavolpiano/ARCHAEOME_2026/04_heatmap_archaeal_community_types.md

 ## step 0: a "zero mask" for all rows/columns *before* transformations
 ##         so we know exactly which entries were originally zero
 ##         - We'll use the same shape as the main count matrix (rows = taxa, columns = samples)
-##         - Then later, we can revert these positions to 0 in the final matrices
+##         - Then later, we can revert these positions to NA in the final matrices
 otu_counts <- as.matrix(abundance_table_study[, -1])
 rownames(otu_counts) <- abundance_table_study[, 1]

 original_zero_mask <- (otu_counts == 0)

 # prepare the CLR data for Archaea
 # step 1: compositional transformation: for each sample, divide by total counts
 #         a small constant 1e-32 is used to avoid division by zero
 otu_compositional <- apply(otu_counts, 2, function(x) {
   x / max(sum(x), 1e-32)
 })

-# step 2: adjust for zeros: if any value is exactly zero, add a small constant
+# step 2: adjust for zeros: add a small constant ONLY to the cells that are exactly zero,
-if(any(otu_compositional == 0)) {
+#         so the pseudocount does not shift the per-sample geometric mean (and therefore
+#         does not change the CLR values of the taxa that were actually present)
+zero_cells <- (otu_compositional == 0)
+if (any(zero_cells)) {
   min_nonzero <- min(otu_compositional[otu_compositional > 0])
-  otu_compositional <- otu_compositional + (min_nonzero / 2)
+  otu_compositional[zero_cells] <- min_nonzero / 2
 }

 # Step 3: Compute the CLR transformation
+#         apply(..., 2, ...) operates column-by-column (samples) and returns the
+#         results as columns, so the output is already taxa (rows) x samples (cols).
+#         The two t() calls below cancel out and leave the matrix in that orientation.
 clr_matrix <- t(apply(otu_compositional, 2, function(x) {
   log(x) - mean(log(x))
 }))

-# by default, that sets columns as taxa and rows as samples, so we transpose back
 clr_matrix <- t(clr_matrix)

 # attach original row names